Rating:

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

 Next, garlic can be a controversial item.
-Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.3
+Although many favor the ingredient for its claimed health benefits, garlic has been linked to Heinz body anemia in dogs.3

-Judging by its ingredients alone, Dogswell canned dog food appears to be an above-average wet product.
+Judging by its ingredients alone, Dogswell canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.